 e.
 Compounds that shield UV rays

 Fatty fish such as herring, mackerel, and salmon are excellent sources of Omega-3 fatty acids which help in maintaining great skin from within.
-Omega-3 fatty acids are important sources of nutrition that help to maintain a thick, supple and moisturized skin.
-(A deficiency of which leads to dry skin.) omega-3 fatty acids help reduce inflammation, redness, acne.
+Omega-3 fatty acids are important sources of nutrition that help to maintain a thick, supple, and moisturized skin.
+(A deficiency of which leads to dry skin.) omega-3 fatty acids help reduce inflammation, redness, and acne.
 Another belief is that they help reduce the skin’s sensitivity to the sun’s harmful UV rays.

 Further, fish oil is also a great source of Vitamin E – a great antioxidant that helps protect your skin from free radicals.
 This seafood is also a high source of high-quality protein, which is required to help the strength and integrity of the skin.
-Lastly, fatty fish are also a great source of Zinc – a mineral vital for regulating inflammation, the production of new skin cells and overall skin health.
+Lastly, fatty fish are also a great source of Zinc – a mineral vital for regulating inflammation, the production of new skin cells, and overall skin health.
 Zinc deficiency can lead to skin inflammation, lesions and delayed wound healing.

-Tip – Vitamin E works best and most effective when combined with Vitamin C (Vitamin C deficiency can lead to rough, unhealthy, dry & scaly skin which can be bruised easily).
+Tip – Vitamin E works best and is most effective when combined with Vitamin C (Vitamin C deficiency can lead to rough, unhealthy, dry & scaly skin which can be bruised easily).